socek/baelfire/doc/examples/django.rst

 ---------------------------

 So now we have a script, which will always run ``python setup.py develop``.
-But we need to run this only, when setup.py has changed.
+But we need to run this only, when setup.py has rebuilded.
 That is why we need to change the task implementation.

 .. literalinclude:: django/tasks-3.py
     :language: python